 Final Thoughts

-Whether you choose Intellectual Disability Studies Level 5 or Health and Social Care Assistant for HSE Disability Services Major Award, both qualifications offer strong foundations for a meaningful career as a support worker.
-These programmes not only open the door to employment but also provide the skills and confidence needed to truly make a difference in someone’s life.
+Whether you choose the Intellectual Disability Studies Level 5 module or the full Health and Social Care Assistant for HSE Disability Services Major Award, both qualifications provide a strong foundation for a meaningful career in disability support.

 If you're ready to begin your journey into care work, now is the time to take that first step.